matic031/syyclops-exercise/README.md

 - `./run_all.sh`

 # Testing
-Navigate to the frontend directory and run:
+Navigate to the backend directory and run:
 - `.venv/bin/python -m pytest`

 # Original Test Assignment Instructions